 Please configure

 Find out how to get Spark Fibre broadband.
-If you already have Fibre installed and want to sign up to Spark, you can buy a broadband plan and skip ahead to set up your modem
+If you already have Fibre installed and want to sign up to Spark, you can buy a broadband plan and skip to step 7 below to set up your modem.

 Fibre gets installed by a Local Fibre Company.
-These companies are Chorus, Ultra Fast Fibre, Enable, Unison and Northpower.
+These companies are Chorus, Tuatahi First Fibre, Enable, Unison and Northpower.
 Spark will be in touch during your installation.
 You'll also hear from your Local Fibre Company.

 Before you order, check out the Understand Fibre page to see what you need to consider.